itvgenomics/tutorial_organelar/_pages/handsOn_plot.md

 ---
-title: "Part 4 - SALSA2 Scaffolding"
+title: "Part 4 - Diversity indexes with pimba_plot"
 layout: archive
 permalink: /handsOn_plot/
 ---

 ## Plot your results (pimba_plot.sh)

 When finished with pimba_run.sh, you will be able to generate some basic plots for your results, such as PCoA, rarefaction curves, alpha and beta diversity plots.
 You will need only two files that pimba_run.sh will generate and one metadata file that you must provide.